-The mailserver process is consuming all the server resources in order to attempt to fix all of the above issues.
-It may cause CPU, RAM bottleneck, that may result in a System crash.
+The mailserver process can be consuming all the server resources in order to attempt to fix all of the above issues.
+It may cause CPU and RAM bottleneck, which may result in a System crash.

 - As general best-practice, we recommend keeping your OS up-to-date and fully patched.
 This way all Security requirements are met.
 It is also advisable to perform regular reboots once each 3-6 months, depending on the server stability.
 Other specific OS considerations:

-- Several reports received about EWS account in macOS causing high CPU usage.
-It's recommended to re-configure the accounts and check the Folder Items limits (10.000 maximum).
+- Several reports received about the EWS account in macOS causing high CPU usage.
+It's recommended to re-configure the accounts and check the Folder Items limits (10,000 maximum).

 ls -lShcommand to sort the files by size:

-For Windows, you can sort the files by size by clicking on Size column:
+For Windows, you can sort the files by size by clicking on the Size column:

 - User Folder corruption that caused High Open Reference Folder count.
 For more information, please refer to Slow Folder Performance issues.